flowershow/flowershow-app/blog/how-to-add-forms-to-flowershow.md

 ## Mailchimp Forms

-After creating your form in Brevo, follow these steps:
+After creating your form in Mailchimp, follow these steps:

 1. **Get the embed code**
    - In the form editor, after you've set it up, click on "Continue"